Skip to main content

 Event Types

-• Battery cover: This event reports when a battery cover is attached to a sensor.
+This event triggers if a battery cover is attached to a sensor.

-• Button Press: This event indicates the connection button was manually pressed, triggering a connection attempt to a wireless gateway.
+This events triggers if the connection button was manually pressed, triggering a connection attempt to a wireless gateway.

 Screen Shot 2021-02-03 at 4.23.40 PM.png